Commentary Matthew 23

 Verses 1-3

 The Israelites depend upon the scribes and Pharisees to tell them what the law of Moses says.
-Therefore, any Israelite who wants to pursue God, has no choice but to receive his instruction from the scribes and Pharisees.
-This is the reason why they sit in Moses’s seat.
-God spoke to Moses and Moses told the Israelites what God had said.
-The scribes and Pharisees sit in Moses’s seat.
-They study the scriptures and then inform Isreal what the Word of God says.
-Anyone who wanted to follow God and to obey the scriptures, had to rely upon the scribes and Pharisees to instruct them.
+Therefore, any Israelite who wants to pursue God has little choice but to receive instruction from them.
+This is why they sit in Moses’s seat.
+God spoke to Moses, and Moses instructed the Israelites.
+The scribes and Pharisees study the scriptures and tell Israel what they say.
+Anyone who wanted to follow God and obey the scriptures had to rely upon the scribes and Pharisees to instruct them.

-But Jesus warns the people “do not do what they do, for they do not practice what they preach.”
-He then goes on to explain exactly what he’s referring to.
+But Jesus warns the people: “Do not do what they do, for they do not practice what they preach.”
+He then goes on to explain exactly what he means.
 Let’s look at the next few verses.

 Verses 4-7